RaveMaker/Daily-Backup/README.md

 2. Edit backup.sh and change the SOURCEPATH and SNAPSHOT_RW paths.

-3. Edit crontab and add the scripts using 'crontab -e' command:
+3. Edit crontab using 'crontab -e' command and add the scripts:

         0 1 * * 0-5 /backup/daily.sh